renatond/P001-House-Rocket-RealEstate-Business-Insights/README.md

 ## 7. Next Steps
 * Determine which season of the year would be the best to execute a sale.
-* Implement a Machine Learning algorithim to define selling proces and increase revenue.
+* Implement a Machine Learning algorithim to define selling prices and increase revenue.
 <br>

 ---